keeneyetact/retroBoard/README.md

 - `npm test` to run the tests
 - **or** `yarn test-watch` to run the tests every time you change a file

-## How to use Google Analytics 📈

-By default, Google Analytics is deactivated (it doesn't even get built into the bundle).

-To enable it, you'll need to create a local `.env` file in `./retro-board-app/env.local` by copy-pasting the existing `.env` file in the same directory.
-To enable Google Analytics, simply add your GA Tracking ID like so: `REACT_APP_GA_ID=UA-12345678-1`.

-Note: Google Analytics only works when using the production webpack config (i.e. when `NODE_ENV` is set to `production`).

 ## How to use Postgres (w/o Docker) 🗄

 By default, the database engine is NeDB, an in-process database with no external dependencies (i.e. no database to install on your system).